 The performance of our money market funds is dependent on the income from the underlying securities exceeding the operating costs of the fund.
-When interest rates are at the historic lows that presently exist, the operating costs of the funds will absorb a greater portion of the portfolio's income and reduce the yield of the funds to very low levels.
-In this environment, bank deposits may become more attractive to investors and our money market funds could suffer redemptions.
-Client losses would decrease our revenues and net income.
+When interest rates are at the historic lows that presently exist, the operating costs of the funds will become a greater portion of the portfolio's income and reduce the yield of the funds to very low levels.
+In 2009 and presently, such an environment has caused us to reduce our advisory fees on money market funds in order to maintain yields at or above 0% to fund investors.
+Such actions reduce our advisory fee income and net income.
+Also, bank deposits may become more attractive to investors and money market funds have and could continue to experience redemptions.
+Client losses decrease our revenues and net income.